Wacom-Developer/universal-ink-library/README.md

 - **Input data**: A collection of data repositories, holding raw sensor input, input device/provider configurations, sensor channel configurations, etc. Each data repository keeps certain data-sets isolated and is responsible for specific type(s) of data
 - **Ink data**: The visual appearance of the digital ink, presented as ink geometry with rendering configurations
-- **Metadata**: Related meta-data about the environment, input devices, etc.
+- **Meta-data**: Related meta-data about the environment, input devices, etc.
 - **Ink Trees / Views**: A collection of logical trees, representing structures of hierarchically organized paths or raw input data-frames
 - **Semantic triple store**: An RDF compliant triple store, holding semantic information, such as text structure, handwriting recognition results, and semantic entities